QUilting on the Baby Lock Crescendo

-I recently completed piecing the Mystic Path Quilt (pattern by Rose Petal Quilt Shop) using my own machine.
-I decided to use Elizabeth’s Crescendo to machine quilt it.
+She quilted the Mystic Path Quilt (pattern by Rose Petal Quilt Shop) with the Crescendo to machine.

 Large Throat Space